 Clear syntax, lack of bugs and quick debugging are the first indicators that help these languages gain the lead.

 Both Python and Swift have relevant learning tools that help beginners in software development learn programming faster and easier.
+You can avail online Swift & Python training beginner courses to kick start your developer journey.

 At the same time, Swift has higher performance than Python can boast about.
 To make the picture more clear, you can check out a picture below to see the comparison of Python vs Swift.